jamesbriggs/actions_perl/README.md

 When there's multiple workflow scripts, all are executed in parallel.
 The workflow script has to decide by directory or file extension what the run actions are.

+Only push events (not pull) are specified in this repo to avoid reported security problems with cloned repos used in unauthorized bitcoin mining via pull requests.

 Note that as of July 2021, workflow scripts do not know which specific files were changed in a git commit, so it's up to you to either process all files new and old, or calculate the change list if necessary.
 Two different techniques are: